Andrey Belousov: Minister of defence (2024–present)

 On 14 October 2024, he arrived in Beijing, China.
-Belousov and Chinese Defense Minister Dong Jun called for the two sides to "deepen strategic collaboration" and "continuously advance military relations."
+Belousov and Chinese Defence Minister Dong Jun called for the two sides to "deepen strategic collaboration" and "continuously advance military relations."
 On 10 December 2024, Belousov held talks with Indian Defence Minister Rajnath Singh.
 Singh reaffirmed India's commitment to strengthening defence ties with Russia.

 In December 2024, Belousov highlighted the extensive use of unmanned aerial vehicles (UAVs) by Russian forces, stating that over 3,500 drones are deployed on the battlefield daily.

 On 16 December 2024, Belousov said at a joint meeting with Putin that Russia should prepare for multiple scenarios, including a war with NATO, in the next decade.
 He also said that Russia aims to achieve victory in the war against Ukraine and fully conquer Ukraine's Donetsk, Kherson, Luhansk and Zaporizhzhia regions by 2025.
-Belousov claimed that Ukraine lost "almost 1 million people" during the war with Russia.
+Belousov claimed that Ukraine had lost "almost 1 million people" during the war with Russia.